oclint/oclint-docs/internals/reporters.rst

 .. note::

-    In some cases, the outputs are not directly read by people, instead they will be rendered by other tools for better representation.
+    In some cases, the outputs are not directly readable for people, instead they will be rendered by other tools for better representations.
 For example, continuous integration systems can understand a specific type of output, and convert it into graphic interface on its dashboard.